yuanqing-wang/eng110/W7D1/research_question.md

 ---

 ## Research question and hypothesis driven-test
-If you can derive a feasibily testable, falsifiable hypothesis from your research question, that's a good research question.
+If you can not derive a testable, falsifiable hypothesis from your research question, that's not a research question.

 (falsifiable: a theory is falsifiable if it is contradicted by an observation that is logically possible)